Written by Gene Caballero on March 20, 2018

 This campus is easily the most unique campus on this list.
 With its modern architecture and sprawling palm trees, this place feels more like a futuristic Caribbean town than a college.
 If the landscape and the unique architecture of this place weren’t enough, keep in mind that you are only one and a half miles from the beach.

 Here's the deal, this is an awesome campus for students that are looking for a more vibrant campus design campus that really has the vibe of relaxation.
 To make a point, this place is like as close to a vacation spot as you can get for a University campus.
+Aside from having great weather year round, San Diego State University allows those in its Business Administration program to specialize in HR Management.

 Located in the vast state of Utah with both Logan and Bierdneau peaks in the background this college has some jaw-dropping scenery.
 As if those lovely mountains were not enough this campus is finally landscaped and explodes with color year round.
 The classic architecture of the old main building dates all the way back to 1888, yet somehow it looks like it could have been built yesterday.